MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

             switchState(ApplicationState.INSTALLED);
          }

-   - Once initialized, you can use the methods Tracer.recordEvent(...) and Tracer.recordEventEnd(...) to record the elements of your choice.
+#.
+Use the methods Tracer.recordEvent(...) and Tracer.recordEventEnd(...) to record the entry/exit events in the method:

       .. code-block:: java